 What is a Coronal Hole?

-Regular readers of the IPS Monthly Solar and Geophysical Summary, or those people who receive IPS Warning services, have probably seen the term "coronal hole on the sun" used quite frequently.
-Not surprising because at this time of the solar cycle, coronal holes are the sources of many of the disturbances to the ionosphere (and HF communications) and to the geomagnetic field.
+Regular readers of the IPS Monthly Solar and Geophysical Summary, or those people who receive IPS Warning services, have probably seen the term "coronal hole on the Sun" used quite frequently.
+Not surprising because in the declining phase of solar cycles, coronal holes are the sources of many of the disturbances to the ionosphere (and HF communications) and to the geomagnetic field.
 But what is a coronal hole and what does one look like?